bshepherdson/mocha86k/NOTES.md

 | `10011` | `SHR`       | 1      | `dst:EX := dst >> src` shifting in 0s          |
 | `10100` | `ASR`       | 1      | `dst:EX := dst >>> src` preserving top bit     |
 | `10101` | `SHL`       | 1      | `EX:dst := dst << src`                         |

+For the shifts, the bits shifted out go into `EX`.
+Right shifts push the bits into the top bits of `EX`; treating `EX` here as 32-bit.
+For left shifts, `EX` gets the bits shifted out of the (16- or 32-bit) result in its low bits.

 #### Multiplying